Thomas John Shillea: Academic work

-After earning his MFA in Photography, he was granted access to the laboratories of the British company Johnson Matthey, purveyors and refiners of platinum metals, and collaborated with their scientists for a year and a half.
+After earning his MFA in photography, he was granted access to the laboratories of the British company Johnson Matthey, purveyors and refiners of platinum metals, and collaborated with their scientists for a year and a half.

 Teaching

-Shillea was a professor in the Applied Photography Program at RIT and has conducted lectures and workshops on the Platinotype process throughout the country.
-He later became the Director of Art Programs at Northampton Community College, in Bethlehem, PA.
+Shillea was a professor in the applied photography program at RIT and has conducted lectures and workshops on the Platinotype process throughout the country.
+He later became the director of art programs at Northampton Community College, in Bethlehem, Pennsylvania.

 Photography

-Shillea is known for using 19th century photographic processes, such as platinum printing in his work.
+Shillea is known for using 19th-century photographic processes, such as platinum printing, in his work.

-During his career, Shillea was invited to work with the United States Information Agency in Washington, D.C. on a project titled “Gallery of Famous Americans” during which he photographed President Ronald Reagan, civil-rights leader Coretta Scott King, Academy Award winning actor Sissy Spacek and American publisher, Malcolm Forbes.
+During his career, Shillea was invited to work with the United States Information Agency in Washington, D.C., on a project titled "Gallery of Famous Americans", during which he photographed President Ronald Reagan, civil-rights leader Coretta Scott King, Academy Award–winning actor Sissy Spacek and American publisher Malcolm Forbes.

-Shillea's work has been included in numerous solo and group exhibitions, including a one-person survey exhibition at the Allentown Art Museum titled Platinum Visions: Photographs by Thomas John Shillea which featured photographs from 1978 to 2014.
+Shillea's work has been included in numerous solo and group exhibitions, including a one-person survey exhibition at the Allentown Art Museum titled Platinum Visions: Photographs by Thomas John Shillea, which featured photographs from 1978 to 2014.